ManiBhushan3108/Red-Sea-Crisis-Analysis/README.md

 - Analyze maritime disruptions and military activity, especially around the Bab el-Mandeb Strait.
 - Track the economic impact on global shipping and trade flows.
 - Map conflict incidents and actor networks influencing regional dynamics.
-- Creating a machine learning model to forecast the future implications fothe contemporary scenario.
+- Creating a machine learning model to forecast the future implications of the contemporary scenario.

 ---